 |Microsoft Windows® SharePoint® Services technology

-- Add a Web Part to a page.
+- Add a user to a site.

 Before you begin